kota7/striprtf/README.md

 Usage
 -----

-The package exports only two functions:
+The package exports two functions:

--   `read_rtf` takes a path to an Rich Text Format (RTF) file and extracts plain text out of it.
+-   `read_rtf` takes a file path to a Rich Text Format (RTF) file and extracts plain text out of it.
 -   `strip_rtf` does the same by with string input instead of file path.

 ``` r